neurallatents/neurallatents.github.io/challenge.md

 ## Challenge Guidelines

-As part of the benchmarking effort, we are hosting a competition and offering prizes for the best-performing submissions on the EvalAI leaderboard on the deadline of **January 7th, 2022, anywhere on Earth**.
+As part of the benchmarking effort, we are hosting a competition and offering prizes for the best-performing submissions on the EvalAI leaderboard on the deadline of **January 7th, 2022, anywhere on Earth** (i.e. 23:59 January 7th UTC-12).
  <!-- and will be funded by the SNEL Lab at Emory. -->

 ### Ranking and Prizes